CancerDataAggregator/cda-service-python-client/docs/QueryApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **columns**
-> QueryCreatedData columns(version)
+> QueryResponseData columns(version)

-Returns all column names
+Returns all column names and definitions for schema

-Return columnNames for schema
+Return columnNames for schema along with their descriptions

 ### Example